vgmstream/vgmstream/README.md

 document.

 ### vgmstream123
-*Installation*: seeds to be manually built.
+*Installation*: needs to be manually built.
 Instructions can be found in the BUILD document in vgmstream's source code.

 Usage: `vgmstream123 [options] INFILE ...`